- Open Access

 Content analysis is a suitable method for cross linguistic studies and is used to determine what is significant .
 The text was analysed according to the content analysis method by Burnard and divided into codes, subcategories and categories.
 Key illustrative verbatim narratives reflecting the different sub-categories are presented, both as individual quotes and dialogues.
 First, the authors read the texts several times individually to achieve an understanding of the different themes in the text.
 Thereafter, codes were attributed to the meaning units referring to the same content, therafter divided into subcategories and categories.
 The result of the content analysis was discussed with the interpreter to avoid misinterpretations of the content.
 Finally the authors agreed on the four main categories of the texts.
 In order to ensure consistency in the translation, parts of an audiotape from one interview were translated from Arabic into Swedish by an independent female translator from the Middle East with Arabic as her native language and who herself was not involved in the study.

-The four main categories, presented with respective subcategories
+The following four main categories were developed in the analysis, presented with respective subcategories, Table I.

 Access to the professional midwife